ItsHunterr/Discord-Rich-Precense/README.md

 # How to use it?

-_Note: This only works in discord pc_
+_Note: This only works in discord pc, not with web discord._

 **1.-** Go to the [discord developer portal](https://discord.com/developers/applications) and make an app. <br><br>
 **2.-** Take the id of the application.  <br><br>